 1. House flippers

-House flippers are the real estate investors that transform properties from beasts to beauties.
-These companies purchase properties at a discount with the intention of remodeling to add value, then resell those properties quickly for a profit.
-House flippers look for where specific improvements — such as cosmetic updates, mechanical repairs, an addition, or a change to the layout — would immediately boost the equity.
+House flippers are real estate investors that purchase homes at a discount with the intention of remodeling to add value, then resell those properties quickly for a profit.
+House flippers look for specific improvements to boost equity, such as cosmetic updates, mechanical repairs, an addition, or a change to the layout.

 2. Buy-and-hold companies

 Buy-and-hold companies purchase houses with the intention of renting them to tenants for a profit.
 “Similar to flippers, they will look to acquire properties that offer enough potential equity or cash flow that they are able to make an acceptable return on investment for their owners or stakeholders,” explains Owen Dashner, owner of Red Ladder Property Solutions in Omaha, Nebraska.

 Most of these investors use the “BRRRR” model, which stands for “Buy, Rehab, Rent, Refinance, Repeat.”
 Although many buy-and-hold companies focus on multi-family buildings desirable to renters, the two examples below purchase, renovate, and lease single-family houses.